random-robbie/SMS-Train-times/README.md

 ```
 =ImportHtml("http://ojp.nationalrail.co.uk/service/ldbboard/dep/WKI/LVC/To?ar=true"& year(now()) & month(now()) & day(now()) & hour(now()),"table",1)
 ```
-change the WKI to your station code and then once you have done this ensure you set the spreadsheet to public and capture the download link.
+change the WKI to your station code and then do the same for LVC for the trains destination once you have done this ensure you set the spreadsheet to public and capture the download link.

 go to functions.php